 If you’re staying in the cute Italian medieval tiny town, wouldn’t it be great to have your own apartment and feel like a local?
 Like you have a key to that hidden door at the main plaza where all the buzz is and you’re in the hearth of all the action?
 But without the noise, the excessive bill but with the comfort and a welcoming host to greet you?

 I found all that in Assisi.
-I stayed one night at the Apartment Aurora della Rosa in the heart of Assisi.
-My host waited for me at the parking lost and he drove me across town, via secret passageways to the front of the apartment.
+I stayed one night at the Apartment Aurora Della Rosa in the heart of Assisi.
+My host waited for me at the parking lot and he drove me across town, via secret passageways to the front of the apartment.
 It was located right next to Torre del Popolo at the main square.
 A private apartment all for myself with all the comfort you want but for an affordable price.
 I was super excited.
 See if the apartment is free when you’re visiting Assisi here.

 Sunset at Assisi

 After check-in, I took some time to freshen up and intrigued by St. Francis, I decided to read up on his story.
 It was so interesting, I almost lost track of the time.
 Sunset would be at 8 pm and I wanted to be back at the Basilica to capture it as the sunset.
 I nearly ran through Assisi to make it there on time.
 I quickly snapped some pictures and settled in on the small wall looking for that one epic shot when the light would be best.

 The place was now totally abandoned and from the corner of my eye, I saw 4 nuns approach the church.
 The nocked on the door but it was already closed.
 I couldn’t believe my luck.
 The sunset and the church made for a lovely picture, but being so deserted, it missed something interesting to catch the eye.
 What better subject could walk into my frame than a group of Franciscan nuns!